Q. What does the EPIC Air Quality Fund offer?

 Q: What does ‘fully open access’ to air quality monitoring data mean?

 A: ‘Fully open access’ means that the data are provided in its physical form (as a mass concentration in micrograms per cubic meter), the data are provided regularly and in a timely manner (e.g. hourly data provided in near-real time) with geographic coordinates, and the data are provided in a programmatic fashion (e.g. through an API and able to be added to open data platforms).
 Read more here to understand how we are defining ‘fully open data.’
 Applicants will be asked to provide a detailed plan for how they will make their data fully open.
-The data must be shareable through a CC-BY-4.0 license and in a format that is compatible with this format.
+The data must be shareable through a CC-BY-4.0 license.
 This document further outlines the open data requirements of these awards and an assessment of whether popular air quality monitoring companies’ data policies meet our open data requirements.

 A: No. We leave this choice open, as there are many different types of sensors that fit many different types of situations requiring differing sensor capabilities.
 However, since we require fully open access air quality data to be generated from these awards, it should be noted that not all companies selling air quality monitoring devices allow their users to own the data they produce and therefore share the data downstream.
 Please see this document, which further outlines the open data requirements of these awards and an assessment of whether popular air quality monitoring companies’ data policies meet our open data requirements.
 Applicants are free to choose a sensor company outside of this list provided, they can show documentation from the air quality manufacturer that they, the applicant, would a) own the data and b) are allowed to share data on an open, public platform that meets a CC-BY-4.0 license.

-Q: What does national-level impact mean in context to this application?
+Q. What does national-level policy impact mean in the context of this application?

-A: The overarching goal of the project is to not just measure and share PM2.5 data, but to achieve a national-level impact on air pollution, through a variety of means, including but not limited to: increased awareness; heightened ambition in policy, greater government, philanthropic, development assistance or other financial investment; and of course actual decreases in PM2.5 levels (though we do not expect such reductions will yet be measurable during the18 months of the funding).
-By ‘national-level’ impact, we mean impacts that can have a systemic effect on how air pollution is viewed or addressed in the country, rather than nationwide mitigation measures (e.g. distribution or increased awareness of masks, filters, etc.).
+A: The overarching goal of the project is to achieve a national-level policy impact on air pollution using open data, through a variety of means, including but not limited to: heightened ambition in policy, greater government, philanthropic, development assistance or other financial investment; and of course actual decreases in PM2.5 levels (though we do not expect such reductions will yet be measurable during the 18 months of the funding).
+By ‘national-level’ policy impact, we mean impacts that can have a systemic effect on how air pollution is viewed or addressed in the country, rather than nationwide mitigation measures (e.g. distribution or increased awareness of masks, filters, etc.).
 We expect funded local actors/organizations will have specific plans – and actual measurable impacts – that will vary from country to country.
 Examples of ‘systemic national-level impact’ could be work that spurs the creation or raises the ambition of an air quality standard, activates an influential group of leaders within the country toward advocating for a specific air pollution policy, etc. Whereas some groups may hold workshops with the data, others may invest in apps, specific policy objectives, or myriad of other activities, depending on what their judgment is on what activities will affect change in their national level environment.
 Please note: We are not interested in academic or technical impacts unless they somehow were to feed directly into national level impacts on air pollution.

 Q: How do I apply?

-Q: I missed attaching a document as a part of the application.
+Q. I missed attaching a document/ I attached an incorrect document as a part of the application.
 What should I do?

-A: If you realize that you missed attaching a document after submitting the form, unfortunately, there is no way to resubmit or edit your application.
+A: If you realize that you missed attaching a document/ or added an incorrect document after submitting the form, unfortunately, there is no way to resubmit or edit your application.
 Please ensure that you correctly attach all documents before submission.

 Q: Can an applicant submit more than one application?